EUroadlegal.co.uk Logo

 Note 1: UK registered vehicles displaying Euro-plates (circle of 12 stars above the national identifier on blue background) no longer need a GB sticker when driving in European Union countries.
 Countries outside the EU still require national identification.

-EUroadlegal has made every effort to ensure that the information contained on this page is accurate and up-to-date.
+Disclaimer EUroadlegal has made every effort to ensure that the information contained on this page is accurate and up-to-date.
 In most instances the information has been collated from either an official document from the country concerned or from two or more reliable sources.
 EUroadlegal cannot be held responsible for any actions resulting from the adherence to or ignoring of the information contained on this page.
 If you would like to contribute by adding, removing or modifying the data on this page based on your own experience, please us.